Chi-SquareX/Healthcare_NLP_application/README.md

 - **Gemini-pro Configuration**:

   Before using Gemini, make sure to configure the API key obtained from the Google AI Studio for access to the Gemini model.

+  ## Disclaimer

+This application is for educational and demonstration purposes only.
+It should not be used as a substitute for professional medical advice or diagnosis.
+Always consult with a qualified healthcare provider for accurate medical information and treatment.

+---